Vegetarian Chinese Hot and Sour Soup

 - To a large soup pan add the vegetable stock, mushrooms, bamboo shoots, tofu, carrots ginger.
 Stir in the soy sauce mix and bring to a simmer.

 - Mix the cornstarch with 3 tablespoons water and stir into the soup.
 Simmer until thickened.
-While stirring, drizzle in the egg until incorporated (if using)

-- Serve garnished with green onions/spring onions.
+- Serve warm garnished with green onions.

 It was yummmyy but I didn’t put eggs 😋